Flag Bott manifolds and the toric closure of a generic orbit associated to a generalized Bott manifold: Generic orbit closures in the associated flag Bott manifolds

 Now we prove the smoothness.
 Since the permutohedral variety $X_n$ is nonsingular (see~\cite[Corollary of Theorem 3.3]{Dabr96}), for a proper chain $\emptyset \subsetneq A_1 \subsetneq \cdots \subsetneq A_n \subsetneq [n+1]$ of nonempty proper subsets of $[n+1]$, we have that

-To show that a generic torus orbit closure is smooth, it is enough to show that every maximal cones in $\Sigma$ are smooth.
+To show that a generic torus orbit closure is smooth, it is enough to show that every maximal cone in $\Sigma$ is smooth.
 For a maximal cone indexed by $(A^1_{\bullet},\dots,A^m_{\bullet})$, consider the matrix whose column vectors are the corresponding ray generators:

 Then the matrix~\eqref{eq_smoothness} is a block lower triangular matrix whose sizes of blocks are $n_1,\dots,n_m$.
 Moreover, the determinant of the matrix in~\eqref{eq_smoothness} is

 by~\eqref{eq_perm_is_smooth}.
 Here $\{u_{A^{\ell}_1},\dots,u_{A^{\ell}_{n_{\ell}}}\}$ is the set of ray generators of the maximal cone in the fan of $X_{n_{\ell}}$ indexed by the proper chain $\emptyset \subsetneq A^{\ell}_1 \subsetneq \cdots \subsetneq A^{\ell}_{n_{\ell}} \subsetneq [n_{\ell}+1]$ for $1 \leq \ell \leq m$.
 This proves that the closure of a generic torus orbit in the associated flag Bott manifold is smooth.